-The Teachers College Reading and Writing Project Unit of Study in Writing provide students with genre-based, authentic writing instruction.
+The Heinemann's Unit of Study in Writing provides students with genre-based, authentic writing instruction.
 The writing program relies on real literature to model writing and highlight techniques used by published authors in a workshop setting.
 Students are encouraged to see themselves as writers as they begin to develop the skills and knowledge required to be good writers.
 Through writing both fiction and nonfiction, students are introduced to the important aspects of writing.
 Students are guided through the writing process and deepen their understanding of the process as they continue through the program.